-The language examples provided in the SLOs are not restrictive and the teacher will be able to add more stretching vocabulary for learners able to cope with the additional challenge.
-Teachers may also wish to add other vocabulary or verb selections to the ones suggested that fit well with any changes which they wish to make in the delivery, e.g. specialist language that suits a particular context or topic that is being used.
-Where an SLO refers to texts, the word 'texts' refers to both written and oral/audio texts.
-This applies to all levels and Subject Foci.
+The language examples provided in the SLOs are not restrictive and the educator should expose the learner to a wide range of vocabulary.
+Educators may also wish to add other vocabulary or verb selections to the ones suggested that fit well with any changes which they wish to make in the delivery, e.g. specialist language that suits a particular context or topic that is being used.
+Where an SLO refers to texts, the word 'texts' refers to both written and oral/ audio texts.
+This applies to all levels and subject foci.
 The examples provided are the suggested minimum language levels required to perform proficiently at that level, while also accepting that learners achieving lower levels of proficiency may still be considered as being capable of achieving communicative competence.